Dolphin: Reproduction and sexuality

 Dolphin copulation happens belly to belly; though many species engage in lengthy foreplay, the actual act is usually brief, but may be repeated several times within a short timespan.
-The gestation period varies with species; for the small Tucuxi dolphin, this period is around 11 to 12 months, while for the orca, the gestation period is around 17 months.
+The gestation period varies with species; for the small tucuxi dolphin, this period is around 11 to 12 months, while for the orca, the gestation period is around 17 months.
 Typically dolphins give birth to a single calf, which is, unlike most other mammals, born tail first in most cases.
 They usually become sexually active at a young age, even before reaching sexual maturity.
-The age of sexual maturity varies by species and gender.
+The age of sexual maturity varies by species and sex.

 Dolphins are known to display non-reproductive sexual behavior, engaging in masturbation, stimulation of the genital area of other individuals using the rostrum or flippers, and homosexual contact.